imraf/agent-orchestration-tools/README.md

 ## Contributing

 Contributions are welcome.
-Let's keep this landscape accurate and up-to-date!

-### How to Contribute
+### How to Contribute: Adding Items
 1.  **Add a Framework:** If a tool is missing, please submit a Pull Request adding it to the `rawData` array in `index.html`.
 Ensure all fields (philosophy, proficiency, setup, etc.) are completed.
 2.  **Update Data:** Correct outdated information regarding features, pricing models, or documentation links.

+### Contribute: Improve Web Page
+The web page can be improved in various ways.
+For now, it's just a quick single-page HTML.
-3.  **Enhance the UI:** Improvements to the visualization, filtering logic, or design are encouraged.
+1.  **Enhance the UI:** Improvements to the visualization, filtering logic, or design are encouraged.

-Please ensure all submissions adhere to the existing code style and structure.
+2.  **Improve Code Structure**: Separate logic from data (move CSS and JS to separate files).
+3.  **Add Examples**: Find good examples and add them in a way the fits the design.

 ## License